Heating replacement field guide

 Why winter reliability decisions affect more than human comfort

-Homeowners often start the replacement conversation because the furnace feels stressful, not because they have a spreadsheet proving it.
-A home that slips too cold can affect plants, devices, and daily routines long before the furnace is officially "dead."
+Homeowners often start the replacement conversation because the furnace feels unreliable, not because they already have a spreadsheet proving it.
+A home that slips too cold can affect plants, devices, and daily routines long before the furnace fails completely.

 High-efficiency furnace installed in a residential utility area.